The ViaRhôna will eventually link the Swiss Alps to the Med. Richard Peace rode the stretch from Geneva in Switzerland to Belley in the French Alps.

 The Via Rhôna is a cycle route that has been slowly taking shape over the past few years under various guises and rebrandings (e.g. Lac Léman à La Mer) but now appears to have real momentum behind it.

-At the time of writing (October 2014) there are still many interim sections (ie often on roads with moderate levels of traffic) there are also many completely traffic-free high quality sections, often alongside the remarkable Rhone river.
+There are still many interim sections (ie often on roads with moderate levels of traffic) and some completely traffic-free high quality sections, often alongside the remarkable Rhone river.

 I had a 'fixed base' break in the lovely village of Seyssel and explored the section between Geneva (the very start of the route is in French-speaking Switzerland) and Belley.